Sometimes I wonder what

 1 15-ounce container whole-milk ricotta cheese

-2 cups (packed) coarsely grated smoked mozzarella cheese, divided
+2 cups (packed) coarsely grated smoked mozzarella

 1 large egg